Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Session 3
 The third session builds upon the developed skills to perform advanced simulations that are domain-specific to the three masters programs.

 For Medicinal and Biological Chemistry students, this session applies molecular dynamics to a biologically relevant protein–ligand system.
+A short lecture introduces protein structure and the requirements for modelling them.
-Students prepare the system as before, with a focus on handling incomplete PDB files and selecting suitable force fields.
+Students prepare a dimer system as before, with a focus on handling incomplete PDB files and selecting suitable force fields.
 They perform energy minimisation, equilibration, and production runs using GROMACS, with analysis focusing on system stability and ligand binding through interpreting RMSD and interaction metrics from trajectories.
 This session and lecture materials have been partially adapted from [BioSim Analysis Workshop](https://github.com/CCPBioSim/BioSim-analysis-workshop) [@biosim].

 For Materials Chemistry and Analytical Chemistry students, the focus of the session is on simulating a clay–organic interface, relevant to materials and environmental sciences.
 A short lecture introduces layered minerals, interfacial interactions, and their applications in catalysis, environmental remediation, and nanotechnology.
 Students prepare a hydrated clay system containing organic guest molecules.
 Hands-on tasks include setting up a 2D layered system across the periodic boundary, modifying topology files, solvating and charge-balancing the system, running NPT simulation in semi-isotropic ensemble to account for the layered system and ensuring simulation stability.
 Students visualise structures using VMD and analyse layer spacing, molecular diffusion, and guest–host interactions with GROMACS tools.
-The session emphasises real-world challenges, such as selecting an appropriate combination of force fields for the organic-inorganic system, and interpreting interfacial dynamics.